BaronJensen/react-steem-provider/README.md

 ---
 **Using steem context consumer**

-Once we have the provider in a partent component we need to consume our Context Provider to  use instances and functions from SteemConnect.
+Once we have the provider in a parent component we need to consume our Context Provider to  use instances and functions from SteemConnect.

 ```javascript
 import React from 'react';